nrfconnect/sdk-nrf/doc/nrf/libraries/modem/at_cmd_custom.rst

 Configuration
 *************

-You can enable the custom AT commands library by setting the :kconfig:option:`CONFIG_AT_CUSTOM_CMD` Kconfig option.
+You can enable the custom AT commands library by setting the :kconfig:option:`CONFIG_AT_CMD_CUSTOM` Kconfig option.

 Usage
 *****

-To add a custom AT command or overwrite an existing command, you must add the AT commands filter and callback with the :c:macro:`AT_CUSTOM_CMD` macro in the :file:`at_custom_cmd.h` file.
+To add a custom AT command or overwrite an existing command, you must add the AT commands filter and callback with the :c:macro:`AT_CMD_CUSTOM` macro in the :file:`at_cmd_custom.h` file.
 If the filter matches the first characters of the AT command that is sent to the :c:func:`nrf_modem_at_cmd` function, the AT command is passed to the filter callback instead of to the modem.
 When returning from the callback, the content of the provided buffer is treated as the modem response and is returned to the ``nrf_modem_at_`` API that sent the command.

 .. note::
-   When the custom AT commands library is enabled, the application must not call the :c:func:`nrf_modem_at_cmd_filter_set` function because it overrides the handler set by the library.
+   When the custom AT commands library is enabled, the application must not call the :c:func:`nrf_modem_at_cmd_custom_set` function because it overrides the handler set by the library.
-   Instead, the application must add the AT filters using the :c:macro:`AT_CUSTOM_CMD` macro.
+   Instead, the application must add the AT filters using the :c:macro:`AT_CMD_CUSTOM` macro.

 Adding a custom command
 =======================

-The application can define an custom command to receive a callback using the :c:macro:`AT_CUSTOM_CMD` macro.
+The application can define a custom command to receive a callback using the :c:macro:`AT_CMD_CUSTOM` macro.
 A custom AT command has a name, a filter string, a callback function, and a state.
 Multiple parts of the application can define their own custom commands.
 However, there can be only one callback per filter match.